 Varamahalaxmi Pooja-Vrat is celebrated on the Shukravaras (Fridays) of Shravanamaas.
-It is considered that the second Friday occurring on 20th August in 2021 in Shukla Paksha (Bright Fortnight) before full moon of Shraavan to be more auspicious.
+It is considered that the second Friday occurring on August 12, 2022 in Shukla Paksha (Bright Fortnight) before full moon of Shraavan to be more auspicious.

 Varamahalaxmi Pooja or the Varamahalaxmi Vratham is mainly performed by married women for the wellbeing of their entire family especially for the spouse’s wellbeing.
 Performing Varamahalaxmi Vratham on this auspicious day is equivalent to worshipping Ashtalakshmis who are the eight forms of goddess Lakshmi: Wealth, Earth (Bhoomi), Wisdom (knowledge), Love, Fame, Peace, liking and strength.

 Pureprayer offers the best vedic pandits to help you perform the Varamahalaxmi Pooja or Varamahalaxmi Vrat at your home or through online via video calling.
 Pureprayer provides a complete service including the Pooja Samagri, Panditji or Purohit of your choice (Kannada, Telugu, Tamil, Hindi, Bengali and many more) for a best package price.

 Learn more about Varamahalaxmi Pooja or Varamahalaxmi Festival